 Freelance writing is the Stockholm syndrome erected into a profession.
 The terrorist holds a gun to our head and we love them for it.
-(Or more as a friend of mine said ‘we’re the battered wives of the media business.’)

 Why do relationships between writers and clients go wrong?

 - Too-high expectations

 - Not enough feedback